aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 Note that at this moment, you cannot use AWS CDK constructs as scopes for CDK8s constructs.
 That is, make sure that the cdk8s chart (`proxy` in our case) is an ancestor of every cdk8s construct you define.

-In addition to `cdk8s`, you can also use a library called [`cdk8s+`](https://github.com/awslabs/cdk8s/tree/master/packages/cdk8s-plus).
-It is build on top of `cdk8s` and provide higher level abstraction for the core kubernetes api objects.
+In addition to `cdk8s`, you can also use [`cdk8s+`](https://github.com/awslabs/cdk8s/tree/master/packages/cdk8s-plus), which is also part of the cdk8s toolchain, and is built on top of the core `cdk8s` API.
+It provides higher level abstraction for kubernetes api objects.
 You can think of it like the `L2` constructs for Kubernetes.

 To learn more about it, checkout this [example](https://github.com/awslabs/cdk8s/tree/master/examples/typescript/cdk8s-plus-elasticsearch-query) and blog post: [Introducing cdk8s+: Intent-driven APIs for Kubernetes objects](https://aws.amazon.com/blogs/containers/introducing-cdk8s-intent-driven-apis-for-kubernetes-objects/)